-Despite its irreverent title, the new book 199 Cemeteries to See Before You Die is quite specific about appropriate behavior in graveyards.
+Despite its irreverent title, the recent book 199 Cemeteries to See Before You Die is quite specific about appropriate behavior in graveyards.
 “Rule number one is be respectful,” Loren Rhoads writes.
 “Even cemeteries that are closed to new burials deserve to be treated like something precious and irreplaceable, because they are.”

 Cemeteries are, by their nature, full of stories, which is what Rhoads wanted to tap into when creating the book.
 “Our relationships with the places we visit can be deepened and enriched by learning the stories of those who came—and stayed—before us,” she writes.